 Xenical is a branded version of Orlistat.
 Like Orlistat, Xenical is also prescription only and prescribed in 120mg pills.
 Also like Orlistat, Xenical is a medicine used to help people lose weight.
 Studies have shown that Xenical can help people lose more weight than dieting alone.
 The weight loss drug is intended for overweight adults ages 18 and older who also follow a reduced-calorie, low-fat diet.
 You can buy Xenical tablets at UK Meds.

 Alli is the same medicine as both Orlistat and Xenical, except it is prescribed at half the dosage (60mg instead of 120mg).
 Because Alli is a smaller does, it can be purchased over-the-counter in the UK.
 Another convenient way to purchase Alli is from UK Meds, where we can ship it to your door.
 UK Meds has overnight shipping most days of the week.
 Alli is a medicine used to help people lose weight.
 Studies have shown that Alli can help people lose more weight than dieting alone.
-The weight loss drug is intended for overweight adults ages 18 and older who also follow a reduced-calorie, low-fat diet.
+These weight loss pills are intended for overweight adults ages 18 and older who also follow a reduced-calorie, low-fat diet.
 You can buy Alli from UK Meds.

 |Weight Loss Tablets||Weight Loss|